Article

 3. A proposal on Distributed Ledger Technology (DLT)

-In this blog post, we’ll attempt to summarise the 113-page DORA proposal, highlighting how it will apply to incident management at financial entities.
+In this blog post, we’ll summarize the key parts of the DORA proposal, highlighting how it will apply to incident management at financial entities.

 Side note: we also wrote a blog post about the other DORA, also known as the DevOps Research and Assessments.